Symmetries and Wigner representations of operational theories: Introduction

 \section{Introduction}

 Wigner functions as introduced by Wigner \cite{Wigner-WignerFunctions} are used as a description of quantum systems equivalent to the one of wave functions and density matrices.
 The main idea behind Wigner functions is that we want to describe the state of the particle in terms of position and momentum.
 In classical theory this is possible and we either describe a localized particle by its position and momentum or, in more general settings, we describe a particle using a probability density in phase space.
 Due to complementarity of position and momentum, quantum particles cannot in general be described by a probability density in phase space, but they can be described by a pseudo-probability density, that is, a quantum particle can be described by a density function in phase space with the caveat that said density function is not positive everywhere.
-Despite that these density functions, usually called Wigner functions, have many useful properties that offer simple treatment of several quantum systems, see \cite{CurtrightFarlieZachos-wignerFunctions} for a review.
-Moreover negativity of Wigner functions is in fact what enables quantum advantage as negativity of Wigner function was identified as resource for several tasks \cite{RaussendorfBrowneDelfosseOkayBermejovega-wignerNegative}.
+Despite that, these density functions, usually called Wigner functions, have many useful properties that offer simple treatment of several quantum systems, see \cite{CurtrightFarlieZachos-wignerFunctions} for a review.
+Moreover negativity of Wigner functions is in fact what enables quantum advantage as negativity of Wigner function was identified as resource for several tasks \cite{RaussendorfBrowneDelfosseOkayBermejovega-wignerNegative, Rundle2021, Ferrie2011}.
 Recently, generalizations of Wigner functions were used in foundations of quantum theory to investigate physical systems describing non-classical and non-quantum harmonic oscillator and hydrogen atom \cite{PlavalaKleinmann-oscillator, PlavalaKleinmann-hydrogen}.
-Wigner functions were also developed for discrete observables such as spin and angular momentum \cite{Wootters-discreteWigner,GibbonsHoffmanWootters-discreteWigner,Gross-discreteWigner,DeBrotaStacey-discreteWigner,SchwonnekWerner-discreteWigner}; this has the benefit that all of the considered vector spaces are finite-dimensional which significantly simplifies the underlying mathematics.
+Wigner functions were also developed for discrete observables such as spin and angular momentum \cite{Wootters-discreteWigner,GibbonsHoffmanWootters-discreteWigner,Gross-discreteWigner,DeBrotaStacey-discreteWigner,SchwonnekWerner-discreteWigner}; this has the benefit that all of the considered vector spaces are finite-dimensional and the Wigner functions are defined over a finite phase space labelled by discrete variables \cite{Wootters-discreteWigner, Gross-discreteWigner,Ferrie2011, Muoz2017} which significantly simplifies the underlying mathematics.
+In concrete physical problems beyond the mathematical formalism, Wigner functions in discrete variable systems have been applied in spin systems \cite{Davis2021} and their connection to quantum contextuality has been discussed \cite{Delfosse2017, Raussendorf2020, Booth2022, haferkamp2021equivalence}.
+Additionally, recently, a different class of descriptions of quantum theory via approximations by the so-called $\Lambda$-polytopes was introduced in order to simulate quantum computation \cite{zurel2020hidden,okay2021extremal,zurel2023simulating,zurel2024hidden,ipek2023degenerate}.
+While the $\Lambda$-polytopes are reminiscent of Wigner functions for discrete systems, they are nevertheless different objects.
+Moreover, the $\Lambda$-polytopes do not simulate the quantum theory in it's entirety, but only a subset of quantum theory which is sufficient for universal computation.
+Hence, in order to theoretically grasp $\Lambda$-polytopes and similar objects, we need to widen our understanding of the fundamental aspects of Wigner functions of theories beyond quantum theory.